Elementary BEd post-degree professional program (PDPP)

 - ENGL 146 Introduction to Literary Genres, Themes and Styles

 We accept courses that focus on the Canadian experience and cover topics taught in the BC elementary social studies.
-For example:

 - CS 102 Introduction to Canadian Contemporary Issues

 - ECON 100 The Canadian Economy - Problems and Policies